coreos/tectonic-docs/Documentation/install/openstack/openstack-terraform.md

 Get: modules/tectonic
 Get: modules/net/flannel-vxlan
 Get: modules/net/calico-network-policy

+Initializing provider plugins...
+   Checking for available provider plugins on https://releases.hashicorp.com...
 ```

+Terraform will download any available plugins, and report when initialization is complete.

 Configure your AWS credentials for setting up Route 53 DNS record entries.
 See the [AWS docs][env] for details.